astrotuna201/MLIRSwift/README.md

 The best reference for how to use this package is currently the tests ([Module Tests](Tests/DialectTests/Module%20Tests.swift) is probably the most interesting).

+If you are looking for an example of using MLIRSwift to bind MLIR dialects, check out [Edith](https://github.com/circt/Edith) which uses MLIRSwift to bind dialects from [CIRCT](https://github.com/llvm/circt).

 ## MLIR

 ### Installation